 What are the requirements for the TESL certificate?

 A certificate is awarded upon completion of 26 units (19 required and 7 elective) with a grade of “C” or better.
 To become an official candidate in the program, students pursuing the certificate must submit a Declaration of Candidacy.
+Students are encouraged to declare candidacy as soon as possible, but no later than after the third course in the program.
 To receive the certificate after completing all program requirements, students must submit a Request for Certificate.
 All requirements must be completed within five (5) years after the student enrolls in his/her first course.
-Students not pursuing the certificate program are welcome to take as many individual courses as they wish.
+Students not pursuing a certificate are welcome to take as many individual courses as they wish.

 Students who complete the Teaching English as a Second Language Certificate are eligible to transfer credits to Saint Michael's College Master of Arts Program (MATESOL).